autopi-io/documentation/docs/cloud/device_management/can_analyzer.md

 ### When to use
 Use PID Tester when:
-* Data is not broadcast automatically
+* Data is not broadcast automatically.
-* Specific signals are required
+* Specific signals are required.
-* Validating diagnostic communication
+* Validating diagnostic communication.

 ---